PIReTship/bookdata-tools/README.md

 > Michael D. Ekstrand, Mucun Tian, Mohammed R. Imran Kazi, Hoda Mehrpouyan, and Daniel Kluver.
 2018.
 Exploring Author Gender in Book Rating and Recommendation.
 In *Proceedings of the 12th ACM Conference on Recommender Systems* (RecSys '18).
 ACM, pp. 242–250.
 DOI:[10.1145/3240323.3240373](https://doi.org/10.1145/3240323.3240373). arXiv:[1808.07586v1](https://arxiv.org/abs/1808.07586v1) [cs.IR].

-**Note:** the limitations section of the paper contains important information about the limitations of the data these scripts compile.  **Do not use this data or tools without understanding those limitations**.
+**Note:** the limitations section of the paper contains important information about the limitations of the data these scripts compile.  **Do not use the gender information in this data data or tools without understanding those limitations**.
 In particular, VIAF's gender information is incomplete and, in a number of cases, incorrect.

-In addition, several of the data sets integrated by this project come from other sources with their own publications.  **If you use any of the rating data, cite the appropriate original source paper.**  For each data set below, we have provided a link to the page that describes the appropriate citation.
+In addition, several of the data sets integrated by this project come from other sources with their own publications.  **If you use any of the rating or interaction data, cite the appropriate original source paper.**  For each data set below, we have provided a link to the page that describes the data and its appropriate citation.

 ## Requirements